aaronodonoghue96/hangman-python/README.md

 - Languages used:
  - Python - used to create the hangman game
+ - Node.js - used in the template from Code Institute to create the Python terminal on Heroku
 - Libraries used:
  - Random - a Python library used for random number generation and choosing randomly from lists.
 This library was needed to choose a random word from the word list corresponding to the theme selected by the user to display for the game.
 - Programs used:
  - Git - used for version control
  - GitHub - used to store files for project
  - Heroku - used to deploy project
+- Other technologies used:
+ - JSON - used in the template from Code Institute to pass package, launch and settings data

 ## Testing